Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/100_Series/121_MP_FieldListSrchByName/ReadMe.txt

-121_MP_FieldListSearchByName is an example of an OMM Consumer application and demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data from Refinitiv Data Feed Direct, directly from an OMM Provider application, or from an Advanced Distribution Server.
+121_MP_FieldListSearchByName is an example of an OMM Consumer application and demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data from Data Feed Direct, directly from an OMM Provider application, or from an Advanced Distribution Server.

 121_MP_FieldListSearchByName illustrates how to selectively extract data